MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 # [C#](#tab/cs)

 ## Configure your bot to use your LUIS app
-Next, we initialize a new instance of the BotService class `BotServices.cs`, which grabs the above information from your `.bot` file.
+Next, we initialize a new instance of the BotService class in `BotServices.cs`, which grabs the above information from your `.bot` file.
 The external service is configured using the `BotConfiguration` class.

 ```csharp
 public class BotServices